Choose a prenatal care provider

 Starting or growing a family is a very exciting time.
 One of the many steps to preparing for baby is to select a provider who cares for you during pregnancy, labor and delivery.

 In northwest Wisconsin, women can choose from family medicine physicians and advanced care providers, family medicine residents, nurse-midwives and OB-GYNs for their maternity care.
 Beyond your primary provider, an entire team of experts and specialized staff work together to serve you.
 Brief videos are available to help you select a health care provider whose approach to labor, delivery and pain management aligns with yours.

 In the Barron area, women who receive prenatal care in Barron, Chetek and Rice Lake typically deliver at Mayo Clinic Health System in Eau Claire.

 Family medicine providers

 Family medicine physicians and advanced care providers are trained to care for people of all ages.
 They provide preconception counseling and prenatal care.
-Typically, the family medicine physician who cares for you in clinic will deliver your newborn.
 They care for the medical needs of infants, children and your entire family.

 Family medicine physician residents